ziyanan/CourXive/README.md

 # CourXive

-A repo for Software Engineering projects at NYU Tandon.
+This repo contains the project for Software Engineering projects at NYU Tandon.

 In order to build production, in the top level directory, run: